Two Views of New York’s Historic Madison Square Taken From the Flatiron Building 1903 & 1958

-Girls Chase A Boy to Give Him Birthday Kisses and He Dies
+Girls Chase A Boy to Give Him Birthday Kisses… and He Dies

 There is a book called Woodlawn Remembers: Cemetery of American History by Edward F. Bergman (North County Books, 1988.)
 The book is mostly comprised of beautiful full page color and black & white photographs of monuments, tombstones and mausoleums with one page of text describing each person profiled.
 The cemetery is located in the northern part of the Bronx and is on my shortlist of unusual places I recommend to visit in New York.

 Millet’s story is briefly recounted in Permanent New Yorkers A Biographical Guide To The Cemeteries of New York by Judi Culbertson and Tom Randall (Chelsea Green 1987.)
 This book contains photographs too, but has more detailed biographies than Woodlawn Remembers.
-It also covers the entire New York area, not just focusing on the two most famous New York cemeteries Woodlawn and Greenwood.
-I highly recommend both of these out of print books.
+Permanent New Yorkers also covers the entire New York area, not just focusing on the two most famous New York City cemeteries, Woodlawn and Greenwood.
+I highly recommend both of these out-of-print books.

 It was February 15, 1909 and Millet must have been a very good looking boy, because when the girls he worked with at The Metropolitan Life Insurance Company found out that it was his 15th birthday, they all insisted on giving him a kiss.
 Continue reading →